Romaindujardin/romAIn/README.md

   - For T2T and T2S: The user types their question directly into the interface.
 This text question is then vectorized using the same multilingual embedding model used for the data preparation.
   - For S2S:
     - The user either records their voice directly in the interface or uploads an audio file.
-    - This audio data is sent to an Automatic Speech Recognition (ASR) model (like Whisper).
+    - This audio data is sent to an Automatic Speech Recognition (ASR) model (Whisper).
     - Whisper transcribes the speech into text.
     - Then, this resulting text transcription is vectorized using the multilingual embedding model.